Special Educational Needs and Disabilities

 All reasonable adjustments will be made in order that your child is given the opportunity to participate in activities outside the classroom including school trips.

-Your first point of contact in the school will be your child’s Form Tutor or Director of Learning who may liaise with the SENCo.
+Your first point of contact in the Academy will be your child’s Form Tutor or Head of Year who may liaise with the SENCo.

-- How are the school’s resources allocated and matched to children’s Special Educational Needs?
+How are the Academy's resources allocated and matched to children’s Special Educational Needs?